bjacobel/twissues/readme.md

 - contents of `package.json` (`npm install`)
 - contents of `bower.json` (`bower install`)

-(In the distributable zipfile of this repository, I have removed `node_modules` but preserved `bower_components` due to considerations of archive size.
-You will need to run `npm install` but not `bower install`.)

-To run the application, first make sure you have Node and gulp installed.
+To run the application, first make sure you have Node, gulp and bower installed.
 Then,

 ```
 npm install